MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 ## Resolution

-Use the following resolutions, as appropriate, to fix performance issues that affect your Calendar and mail.
+Use the following resolutions, as appropriate, to fix performance issues that affect your Calendar, Mail, or shared folders.

 ### Resolutions for Calendar issues